Skip to main content

 For example, if you’ve been sent new Terms after opening a savings account, the entire agreement clause in the new Terms means that they replace any previous agreement or communications for that account.

-There will be no difference between how these rights are used before and after the transfer.
+There is no difference between how these rights are used before and after the transfer.

-Any entire agreement clauses in a Virgin Money agreement will only apply to the accounts which you have with Virgin Money before the transfer.
-Similarly, any entire agreement clauses in a Nationwide agreement will only apply to the accounts which you have with Nationwide immediately prior to the transfer.
+Any entire agreement clauses in a Virgin Money agreement will only apply to the accounts which you had with Virgin Money before the transfer.
+Similarly, any entire agreement clauses in a Nationwide agreement will only apply to the accounts which you had with Nationwide immediately prior to the transfer.

 Entire agreement clauses contained in agreements you enter into with Nationwide after the transfer won’t be restricted in this way.